-There is two methods to find the position of one string inside another.
-One is index(x), which returns the index position of the substring x, or raises a ValueError exception on failure.
-The other is find(x), which returns the index position of the substring x, or -1 on failure:
+There are two methods to find the position of a string inside another string. index(x) returns the index position of the substring x, or raises a ValueError exception on failure. find(x) returns the index position of the substring x, or -1 on failure: